openharmony/docs/en/device-dev/subsystems/subsys-app-privilege-config-guide.md

 ### Configuration

 1. In the [HarmonyAppProvision file](https://gitee.com/openharmony/docs/blob/master/en/application-dev/quick-start/app-provision-structure.md), configure the general privileges in the **app-privilege-capabilities** field.
-2. Use the signing tool to sign the HarmonyAppProvision file and generate a **.p7b** file.
+2. Use the signing tool hapsigner to sign the HarmonyAppProvision file and generate a **.p7b** file.
 3. Use the **.p7b** file to sign the HAP.

 Reference: [hapsigner](https://gitee.com/openharmony/developtools_hapsigner#README.md)